Early education funding for children in foster care

-One partner must be engaged in paid work outside of fostering and earn under £100,000 per year and the other partner must be in receipt of one of the following qualifying benefits:
+One partner must be in paid work outside of fostering and earn under £100,000 per year and the other partner must receive one of the following benefits:

 • Universal Credit - assessed as having limited capability for work